TiagoSilvaLourenco/challenge-tracing-otel/README.md

 ### OBS:

-- If any service to fail, you can run the command: `docker compose restart` to restart all the services.
+- If any service to fail, you can run the command: `docker compose down` and then `docker compose up` to restart the services.
-- Case you prefer, you can run the command `docker compose restart service_a` to restart only the service_a.
+- Case you prefer, you can run the command `docker compose restart service_a` to restart only the specific service_a.
 The same for service_b.

 ## Bibliograpy